They Live: Development and writing

-The idea for They Live came from a short story called "Eight O'Clock in the Morning" by Ray Nelson, originally published in The Magazine of Fantasy & Science Fiction in November 1963, involving a protagonist, George Nada, and an alien invasion in the tradition of Invasion of the Body Snatchers, which Nelson, along with artist Bill Wray, adapted into a story called "Nada" published in the Alien Encounters comics anthology in April 1986.
-John Carpenter describes Nelson's story as "... a D.O.A.-type of story, in which a man is put in a trance by a stage hypnotist.
+The film was based on a short story by Ray Nelson titled "Eight O'Clock in the Morning" that appeared in the November 1963 issue of The Magazine of Fantasy & Science Fiction.
+A comics adaptation, titled "Nada" and illustrated by Bill Wray, appeared in the anthology comic book Alien Encounters in April 1986.
+Carpenter describes Nelson's story as "... a D.O.A.-type of story, in which a man is put in a trance by a stage hypnotist.
 When he awakens, he realizes that the entire human race has been hypnotized, and that alien creatures are controlling humanity.
 He has only until eight o'clock in the morning to solve the problem."
-Carpenter acquired the film rights to both the comic book and short story and wrote the screenplay, using Nelson's story as a basis for the film's structure.
+Carpenter acquired the film rights to both the short story and the comics version.

-Because the screenplay was the product of so many sources—a short story, a comic book, and input from cast and crew—Carpenter decided to use the pseudonym "Frank Armitage", an allusion to one of the filmmaker's favorite writers, H. P. Lovecraft (Henry Armitage is a character in Lovecraft's The Dunwich Horror).
+As the screenplay was the product of so many sources (a short story, its comic version, and input from cast and crew), Carpenter decided to use the pseudonym "Frank Armitage", an allusion to one of the filmmaker's favorite writers, H. P. Lovecraft (Henry Armitage is a character in Lovecraft's The Dunwich Horror).
 Carpenter has always felt a close kinship with Lovecraft's worldview, and according to the director "Lovecraft wrote about the hidden world, the 'world underneath'.
 His stories were about gods who are repressed, who were once on Earth and are now coming back.
 The world underneath has a great deal to do with They Live."

 Casting

+Roddy Piper (pictured in 2009) was cast for his 'everyman' look.

-For the role of Nada, Kurt Russell was the first choice, but he was involved in the movie Tequila Sunrise of the same year.
-The filmmaker cast professional wrestler Roddy Piper, whom he had met at WrestleMania III earlier in 1987.
-For Carpenter, it was an easy choice: "Unlike most Hollywood actors, Roddy has life written all over him."
+For the role of Nada, Carpenter was not looking for a traditional Hollywood leading man.
+He needed an "everyman" who looked like he had lived a hard life.
+Carpenter met professional wrestler Roddy Piper at WrestleMania III earlier in 1987 and was immediately convinced he was right for the part: "Unlike most Hollywood actors, Roddy has life written all over him.
+He has been hit so many times that he is really broken up.
+He even walks funny, because his pelvis was shattered and his back was wrenched.
+He is definitely not a pretty boy.
+He's the toughest guy I've met."

 Carpenter was impressed with Keith David's performance in The Thing and needed someone "who wouldn't be a traditional sidekick but could hold his own."
 To this end, Carpenter wrote the role of Frank specifically for David.